Best Cheap Home Insurance in Florida (2025)

 -

-For Florida homeowners who want the lowest rates for homeowners insurance, Tower Hill has the cheapest average price of $1,552 per year for $350,000 worth of dwelling coverage.
+Tower Hill has the cheapest insurance for Florida homeowners, with an average price of $1,552 per year for $350,000 worth of dwelling coverage.
 That's less than half the state average of $3,383 per year.
-Tower Hill also has the cheapest rates for half a million and $1 million homes.
+Tower Hill also has the cheapest rates for $500,000 and $1 million homes.

-Tower Hill gets 96% fewer complaints than an average insurance company of the same size according to the National Association of Insurance Commissioners (NAIC), an industry group.
+Tower Hill gets 96% fewer complaints than an average insurance company of the same size.
 That suggests most Tower Hill customers are satisfied with their coverage.

-But you'll have to call a Tower Hill agent to get home insurance coverage since the company doesn't offer online quotes.
-And while you can get home, flood and even boat insurance from Tower Hill, you won't be able to bundle with auto insurance in Florida.
+But Tower Hill doesn't offer online quotes, so you'll have to call an agent to compare rates or buy a policy.
+And while you can get home, flood and even boat insurance from Tower Hill, it doesn't sell auto insurance in Florida.

 If you already have an auto policy, it's a good idea to see what you could save with your current company by bundling your home and auto coverage.

-Best homeowners insurance in FL for online tools: Allstate
+Best home insurance in Florida for online tools: Allstate

 -